 National Trading Standards UK is warning people to remain vigilant following a rise in coronavirus-related scams that seek to benefit from the public’s concern and uncertainty over COVID-19.
 Members of the public should ignore scam products such as supplements and anti-virus kits that falsely claim to cure or prevent COVID-19.
 Their website offers more information on what to look out for and how to report a scam.

 Cornwall Council are regularly updating their website with information on COVID 19 and has links to the very latest updates from Public Health England and advice from the NHS.
-The site also provides information on how Cornwall Council are supporting residents and businesses.They have also released a Covd-19 Community Toolkit filled with useful information you can see below.
+The site also provides information on how Cornwall Council are supporting residents and businesses.They have also released a Covd-19 Community Toolkit filled with useful information.

 For Business Recovery resources and advice and guidance visit Cornwall Council's Business Regulatory Support.